nirv-ai/docs/vault/README.md

 - generally this should be the first step _in all microservices_ deployed at NIRVai
 - `unless` your application requires access to 0 sensitive data and relies purely on configuration committed to git
-- nirvai maintains a `core` vault application which you can integrate with by adding a vault app to your monorepo
-  - all directions that follow assume this is your intent
-  - scope all of your things: every service integrates with the same upstream vault server

-### REQUIREMENTS

-- if your directory structure _does not_ match below
-  - modify the inputs in the `# INTERFACE` section that follows
 - config/core vs config/$APP_NAME & $REPO_DIR
   - config/core: owned by vault operators
     - the core directory should be the single source of truth and under tight security
-  - config/$APP_NAME: vault configuration files that have been approved by operators
+  - config/$APP_NAME: vault configuration files for a downstream app approved by operators
-  - $REPO_DIR: the vault application being bootstrapped
+  - $REPO_DIR: the vault application being bootstrapped: could be config/core or config/$APP_NAME
     - useful for migrating an app to zero trust while offloading app integration & testing to app owners
     - when integration is complete
       - operators can validate their vault configs: then copy those files into an isolated config/$APP_NAME DIR
       - the core vault server can then consume those isolated files with 0 headaches
       - app owners can continue to iterate and repeat the request > approve > bootstrap cycle

+### REQUIREMENTS

+> if your directory structure _does not_ match below
+> modify the inputs in the `# INTERFACE` section that follows

 ```sh